 Abetone is Aspen’s newest Sister Cities partnership.
-The Italian students come from different schools in the Abetone region.
-This program is for students who are particularly interested in art and culture.
+The Italian students come from different schools in the Abetone/Florence region.
+Students who are particularly interested in art, architecture and Italian culture will appreciate this exchange.
+Students who have a sense of independence are well suited for this trip.
 This program alternates every other year.
 The Italian students usually visit Aspen sometime in the month of February and Aspen students travel to Abetone around and during Spring Break.

 Europe - Chamonix, France:

-For over fifteen years, Aspen students have exchanged with French students from the Roger Frison Roche school in the Mont Blanc Valley.
+Aspen students have regularly exchanged with French students from schools in the Mont Blanc Valley.
 This program alternates every other year.
-The dates that Aspen hosts the Chamonix students wil be during the fall.
-Aspen students travel to Chamonix around and during Spring Break.
+This program is geared for students who want to practice and enhance their French, enjoy French cuisine and experience the beautiful mountainous region that surrounds Chamonix.
+The dates that Aspen hosts the Chamonix students will be sometime in the month of February and Aspen students travel to Chamonix around and during Spring Break.

 South America - Bariloche, Argentina:

 Each year, Aspen students exchange with Argentinean students from three private schools in Bariloche: Capraro, Woodville and San Patricio.
-The program is over ten years old.
-Students receive a Bariloche student during the spring of their 7th grade year, and travel to Bariloche the fall of their 8th grade year.
+San Carlos de Bariloche is surrounded by Nahuel Huapi which a large glacial lake with incredible mountain vistas.
+Students who want to speak Spanish, enjoy a delicious meat filled asada and visit Bariloche's points of interest will appreciate this part of Southern Argentina.
+Students receive a Bariloche student during the spring of their 7th grade year usually in April, and travel to Bariloche in October the fall of their 8th grade year.

-Aspen students have the opportunity to experience a foreign country, culture, family, school and community.
+Aspen students have the opportunity to experience an international country, culture, family, school and community.
 Students learn the motivation behind learning a world language and are introduced to the idea of being part of a global community.

-Families experience a foreign student in their home.
+Families experience an international student in their home.

-Teachers and community members have the opportunity to exchange ideas.
+Teachers and community members who participate have the opportunity to exchange ideas.